2501/en_lobotomy_corporation_fan_translation/README.md

 # How do I help?
 Thanks for asking!
 Please open a pull request with your translated files and updated "translation_progess.md" file.
 Feel free to fork this repo as well if you wish to take things in a different direction.

+NOTE: At this time I'm far from fluent in any language but English, so if you happen to know Korean your assistance would be especially well appreciated as you may have insight I lack.